Low Intensity Shock Wave Therapy – Perth & Melbourne

 The final step beyond using injectable therapy is to have an implantable device of which there are multiple kinds.
 The most common involving inflatable cylinders and a pumping device that can pump fluid in, expand and create an artificial erection.

-The significant difference between LISWT for ED and all other treatments is that it is the only treatment aimed at the cause of impotence and erectile dysfunction and effectively is a lasting ‘cure’ vs an on demand medically produce erection.
+The significant difference between LISWT for ED and all other treatments is that it is the only treatment aimed at the cause of impotence and erectile dysfunction and effectively is a lasting ‘cure’ vs an on-demand medically produced erection.

-We have had men in their 60’s with diabetes no longer responsive to Viagra/Cialia who are able to obtain spontaneous erection and have sex (this patient also had PRP Shot).
-Some men will go from not having an erection with Viagra before to being able to have an erection with Viagra after – this is still counted as success.
+We have had men in their 60’s with diabetes no longer responsive to Viagra/Cialia who are able to obtain a spontaneous erection and have sex (this patient also had PRP Shot).
+Some men will go from not having an erection with Viagra before, to being able to have an erection with Viagra after – this is still counted as a success.

 Benefits have been observed out to 2 years – most studies don’t go out that long to find out.
 The good news is that if the results begin to diminish the treatment can be repeated.

 It is important for men to look at other lifestyle issues that relate to ED.
 If you need another reason to stop smoking then this is the best.
 Smoking leads to impotence – STOP!
-Get your weight and blood pressure under control, they are strongly related to vascular disease causing ED, heart attacks and stokes.
+Get your weight and blood pressure under control, they are strongly related to vascular disease causing ED, heart attacks and strokes.
 Diabetes both type 1 and 2 cause ED.
 For type 2 diabetes, diet and exercise keep it in control and prevent ED.
-In fact exercise in general is good for improving erectile function.
+In fact exercise, in general, is good for improving erectile function.